DELMARKOS/BahalloTest/libraries/readme.txt

-/*This is a comment written using C */
+# This is a comment written using Python